au-research/ARDC-23-things/_things/thing-19.md

 Apps and APIs are tools which make data much more discoverable and usable for all of us - not just researchers!
-You can choose to explore both APIs and APPs or just one.
+You can choose to explore both APIs and Apps or just one.

 **Option 1: How are APIs used with data?**